cogwheels with health images

 DAAWN, Digitised Assessment for Aphasia of Written Naming, is a web-based application used to gather information about the process of writing in patients with aphasia, communication challenges in the wake of a stroke or brain injury.

-This information is then used to support clinicians speech and language therapy research.
+This information is then used to support clinicians' speech and language therapy research.

 Return to article index